2011 Seattle Mariners season

 The 2011 Seattle Mariners season was the 35th season in franchise history.
-The Mariners finished the season with 67 wins and 95 losses.
+The Mariners finished the season last in the American League West with a record.

+Eric Wedge was hired before the season to manage the Mariners.

+Long-time broadcaster Dave Niehaus died before the season.
+The team wore commemorative patches honoring Niehaus during the season and unveiled a statue of Niehaus at Safeco Field in September.

+The Mariners established the King's Court fan section for ace Félix Hernández during the season.

 Off-season

 Coaching changes

 Daren Brown, the Seattle Mariners interim manager during the 2010 season, stated that he had interest in returning as the full-time manager in 2011.
 On October 5, 2010, The Seattle Times reported that Mariners had requested and received permission from the Kansas City Royals to interview their bench coach John Gibbons, who previously served as the Toronto Blue Jays manager.
 The Seattle Times also reported that the Mariners interviewed Bobby Valentine and Lloyd McClendon for the open managerial position.
-On October 15, 2010, Eric Wedge was hired as the manager.
+On October 15, Eric Wedge was hired as the manager.

 Death of Dave Niehaus

-Long-time broadcaster Dave Niehaus suffered a myocardial infarction (heart attack) at his Bellevue, Washington, home on November 10, 2010, and died at age 75 while preparing to barbecue some ribs on his deck.
-Heart problems had forced Niehaus to undergo two angioplasties in 1996, causing him to give up smoking and change his diet.
-He is survived by his wife, three children, and six grandchildren.
+Long-time broadcaster Dave Niehaus suffered a myocardial infarction at his Bellevue, Washington, home while preparing to barbecue some ribs on his deck on November 10, 2010 and died at age 75.
+Heart problems had forced Niehaus to undergo two angioplasties in 1996, leading him to give up smoking and change his diet.
+He was survived by his wife, three children, and six grandchildren.

+On December 22, Seattle rapper Macklemore released a song called "My Oh My" in tribute to Niehaus.
+Macklemore performed the song at Safeco Field on Opening Day 2011 during the team's tribute to the late broadcaster.

 The team wore patches on their jerseys in commemoration of Niehaus during the 2011 season.
+A bronze statue of Niehaus was unveiled on September 16 at Safeco Field.